lamassuiot/docs/docs/usage.md

 ### Register a new Device Manufacturing System

-Lamassu is a PKI designed for the industrial and iot sector.
+Lamassu is a PKI designed for the industrial and IoT sector.
 To better integrate this PKI in real life manufacturing system, Lamassu delegates the issuance of device certificate to the factory itself.
 First lets dive into the Device Manufacturing System *(DMS for short)* registration step by step.
 After that, a couple of examples will demonstrate how to start enrolling your devices using the [Lamassu's Virtual DMS software](https://github.com/lamassuiot/lamassu-virtual-dms) as well as using the UI.

 Device manufacturing process tend to be highly automated.
 Provisioning the devices with digital identities should not slow down the fabrication process.
 Lamassu addresses this challenge introducing the DMS concept as core.